maticnetwork/matic-cli/README.md

   - Rewinds the chain by a defined number of blocks (not greater than `128`).
 Default `numberOfBlocks` value is `100`.

 - `../../bin/express-cli --eip-1559-test [index]`

   - Executes a test to send EIP 1559 tx.
 In case of a non-dockerized devnet, if an integer [index] is specified, it will use that VM to send the tx.
 Otherwise, it will target the first VM.

+- `../../bin/express-cli --shadow-fork [block]`
+  - Run (mumbai/mainnet) nodes in shadow mode.
+Please note that there might be an offset of ~3-4 blocks from [block] number specified when restarting the (shadow) node.
+Currently only works with remote setup.

 ## `matic-cli`